Why Is My Cat Suddenly Clingy? (Answered & Explained)

 This isn’t true at all.

-Cats still require adequate attention from their owners even with their innate independent streak.
 A good benchmark would be about 30 minutes of quality interaction with your cat daily.

 This can be in the form of grooming, playtime, training or even taking a nap together.